RocketLeagueMapmaking/RL-docs/README.md

 To update the site on the host machine, run [the `deploy` workflow](https://github.com/RocketLeagueMapmaking/RL-docs/actions/workflows/deploy.yml) on the default branch with the following inputs:

 - version: the version to deploy.
 Generally the same as the version in [package.json](./package.json).
+- push (default: `true`).
+Controls whether to push the built image to Docker hub.
+If `deploy` is enabled and `push` is disabled, the server will use an already pushed image with the same `version`, or fail.
-- deploy & push (default: `true`).
-Disable this to only build the Docker Image with deploying it.
+- deploy (default: `true`).
+Disable this to only build (and push) the Docker Image without deploying it.
 - webhook message (default: `true`): send a Discord message with the deployment details when the workflow is finished.

 See the GitHub documentation for [how to run a workflow manually](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow#running-a-workflow).